webcamoid/webcamoid/README.md

 ## Features ##

-* Cross-platform (GNU/Linux, Mac, Windows, Android)
+* Cross-platform (GNU/Linux, Mac, Windows, Android, FreeBSD)
 * Take pictures and record videos with the webcam.
 * Manages multiple webcams.
 * Written in C++ and Qt.